 When you take the time to meditate, you feel the first benefits after 2 to 3 weeks.
 A deeper transformation is noticed after a few months of practice.

 For example, a decrease in stress levels is found up to 40% lower than those who do not meditate.

 As well as slowing the aging of the brain, the fight against addictions, as well as the development of concentration.

-I do not have time !
+What if you do not have time ?

 Stop the phony excuses, leave smartphone, TV, computer and other distractions aside and take 10 minutes to meditate!